Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 ## Typed seek-control contract

-The later control slice should add a dedicated method rather than exposing a generic command channel.
-A minimal request is:
+The implemented control uses a dedicated method rather than exposing a generic command channel.
+Its minimal request is:

 ```text
 seek.request {